-The City of Carmel-by-the-Sea allows the placement of lights on trees in the public right-of way and in or on commercial property on a temporary basis during the holiday season.
-The "holiday season" is defined as the period beginning with the third Wednesday in November and continuing until the Tuesday following Presidents Day.
+The City of Carmel-by-the-Sea allows for the placement of lights on trees in the public right-of way and in or on commercial property on a temporary basis during the holiday season.
+The “holiday season” is defined as the period beginning with the third Wednesday in November and continuing until the Tuesday following Presidents Day.

-The following guidelines shall be followed:
+The following Carmel Business Ordinances shall be followed:

 - As of the Tuesday following Presidents Day, all holiday lighting must be removed from businesses and from City-owned trees.